-You may correct, amend or update profile or account information that is inaccurate at any time by adjusting that information in your account settings.
-If you need further assistance, please contact Strava at https://support.strava.com.
-Strava will generally respond to your request within 7-10 business days.
+You may correct, amend or update profile or account information at any time by adjusting that information in your account settings.
+If you need further assistance correcting inaccurate information, please contact Strava at https://support.strava.com.
+Strava will generally respond to your request within 10-14 business days.

-Note that content you have shared with others (for example, through Clubs) or that others have copied may also remain visible after you have deleted your account or deleted the information from your own profile.
+Note that content you have shared with others, such as photos, or that others have copied may also remain visible after you have deleted your account or deleted specific information from your own profile.
 Your public profile may be displayed in search engine results until the search engine refreshes its cache.

-If you are habitually located in the European Union, you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
-While some of these rights apply generally, certain rights apply only in certain limited circumstances.
-We describe these rights below:
+If you are habitually located in the EEA, you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
+Learn more.

 The Services are operated from the United States.
 If you are located outside of the United States and choose to use the Services or provide information to us, you acknowledge and understand that your information will be transferred, processed and stored in the United States, as it is necessary to provide the Services and perform the Terms of Service.
 United States privacy laws may not be as protective as those in your jurisdiction.